clairegonzo/colocation_California/README.md

 the Co-location Potential of California’s Blue Food and Clean Energy Sectors", published in Ocean and Coastal Management (2025).

+This code should be used in coordination with files available on Zenodo (https://zenodo.org/records/17545767).

-Questions can be directed to Claire Gonzales (clairegonzales@ucsb.edu)
+Inqueries can be directed to Claire Gonzales (clairegonzales@ucsb.edu).

 ## Roadmap